-BonoLoto held its first draw on February 28 of 1988, and the initial idea was to create a draw to be combined with the Primitiva but with lower ticket cost and smaller prizes to be drawn on Wednesdays and Fridays.
+BonoLoto held its first draw on February 28th in1988, and the initial idea was to create a draw to be combined with the Primitiva with lower ticket cost and smaller prizes to be drawn on Wednesdays and Fridays.

 Nowadays, this is the lottery game with the cheapest price of those that operate LAE.
 A single bet is only costs 1.00 EUR.

 Playing the BonoLoto is really simple, you only need to choose a combination of six numbers of a column composed of a total of 49 numbers (numbered 1 to 49).

 As in the case of the Primitiva, in the BonoLoto there are several kinds of bets: Single, multiple and reduced

 Single bet: With a physical ticket you can play from 1 to 8 columns, which would mean one bet per column.
 By playing online you can bet as many columns as you want.

 Multiple bet: In this case, only the first column of the ticket will be used, and you can select from 7 numbers to a maximum of 11.
 The more numbers that are marked, the greater the number of bets in which you participate.

 Reduced bet: This bet is provided by the system itself and is usually used exclusively in the physical ticket form.